-- Thrombocytopenia may be related to problems with a mother's blood pressure.
+- This condition may be linked to problems with a mother's blood pressure.

-- Babies are more likely to have problems with thrombocytopenia if they have a very low birth weight or stay in the NICU.
+- Babies are more likely to have problems with this condition if they have a very low birth weight or stay in the NICU because of illness.

 - Most cases are not serious enough to need treatment.